Notifiable incident reports for mining operations must be submitted online using the Safety Regulation System (SRS).

 A notifiable incident report should be submitted as soon is as practicable.

-If the manager considers that the incident is serious, the written notification should be preceded by a telephone call to the district inspector for the region in which the mine or exploration lease is situated.
+If the manager considers that the incident is serious, the written notification via SRS should be preceded by a telephone call to the applicable district inspector via 1800 SAFE MINE (1800 7233 6463).

 Notice must be given whether or not anyone was injured, and whether or not there was any damage to property.

 The manager must also record, without delay, the particulars of the incident in the mine record book.

 Lodging a notifiable incident report

 The notifiable incident report must be lodged online through SRS - Notifications.

 Additional geotechnical reporting requirements are described in What is involved in reporting an accident for a mining operation?